Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

 In this section, we describe scenarios (both phenomenological and empirical parts) that lead to the appearance of hyperchaotic attractors in three-dimensional maps.
-Let us consider a one-parameter family of three-dimensional maps $\bar x = F(x, \varepsilon)$ depending on a parameter $\varepsilon$.
-In the presented below scenarios, we start from a fixed point $O$ which is asymptotically stable and belongs to some absorbing domain $D_a(O)$, see Fig.~\ref{ris:Fig2}a.
-Finally, as a result of a series of codimension one bifurcations, we obtain a homoclinic attractor containing the same point $O$ which, after several bifurcations, becomes a saddle or saddle-focus with the two-dimensional unstable invariant manifold.
-We also describe an empirical part of scenarios due to which most periodic saddle orbits inside an attractor gets the two-dimensional unstable invariant manifolds.
+Let us consider a one-parameter family of three-dimensional maps depending on a parameter $\varepsilon$.
+In the presented below scenarios, we start with a fixed point $O$ which is asymptotically stable and belongs to some absorbing domain $D_a(O)$, see Fig.~\ref{ris:Fig2}a.
+Finally, as a result of a series of codimension-one bifurcations, we obtain a homoclinic attractor containing the point $O$ which becomes a saddle or a saddle-focus with two-dimensional unstable invariant manifold.
+We also describe an empirical part of the scenarios due to which the majority of orbits inside an attractor get two-dimensional unstable invariant manifolds.